 - Fan Nickname: Many fans use those nicknames.

-- My Father Is Dead: Has revealed that her father died from an illness when she was five.
+- My Parents Are Dead: Has revealed that her father died from an illness when she was five.
 Yuu gets awkward, Tomoko... not much.

 - Not So Different: Apparently neither she nor Tomoko had any friends in their class before befriending Yuu.
 She and Tomoko both like the same anime, got the same type of hairstyle in Chapter 3 of the spin-off, got insecure with Yuu's beauty in Chapter 4, found themselves unable to talk to guys and ended up in the same high school.
 Chapters 47 and 48 of the main manga show her walking home from school alone and eating her lunch in the bathroom, implying that she doesn't have many - possibly even any - friends in high school either.
 Notably this does not make them less hostile towards each other at all.

 - Their Not So Different nature is even lampshaded by the title of one of the 4-Komas from Chapter 7 of the spin-off, "Cut from the same cloth".